-- An overload cell or other safety feature has been activated, this can affect the operation of the controls. - · The emergency stop has been activated; this can restrict the ability of the operator to be rescued. - Unique recovery procedures e.g driving may be required, or an extension deck needs to be manually retracted.
+- No-one knows the person is trapped - There is no emergency rescue plan in place - The emergency rescue plan was not practised or communicated - There is no key in ground level controls, limiting the ability to use ground level controls in an emergency - Complicated boom manoeuvre, the MEWP platform being An overload cell or other safety feature has been moved through multiple levels of steel work or complex activated, this can affect the operation of the controls structures - · The emergency stop has been activated; this can restrict Lack of familiarity with ground controls and emergency the ability of the operator to be rescued descent controls.
+Ground operatives who have never practised using the ground/rescue controls and cannot • Unique recovery procedures e.g driving may be required, therefore safely bring the platform/basket down in an or an extension deck needs to be manually retracted emergency

 If someone has been trapped or crushed...
 REACT IMMEDIATELY!